Melbourne tram route 75: Route

 Route 75 runs Central Pier along Flinders Street and continues past Flinders Street station, St Paul's Cathedral, and Federation Square, entering East Melbourne east along Wellington Parade and into Richmond continuing east on Bridge Road.

 At Hawthorn Bridge it crosses the Yarra River into Hawthorn and continues east on Burwood Road, it briefly travels south on Power Street before turning east into Riversdale Road, traversing Hawthorn and Hawthorn East.
 At Camberwell Junction it crosses Burke Road and travels south east along Camberwell Road.

 It enters Toorak Road and heads east, at Warrigal Road Toorak Road becomes the Burwood Highway, it continues east, past Deakin University and through Burwood East, to its terminus in Vermont South.

 Operation

-Route 75 is operated out of Camberwell depot with B class trams, although A class trams are occasionally used.
+Route 75 is operated out of Camberwell depot with B class trams.
+During the Australian Open, almost all services are run with A class trams.
+The A class tram very occasionally runs on the route 75.

 Controversy over accessibility

 During the extension of the route from Burwood to Vermont South, all new stops were constructed as wheelchair accessible, low-floor platforms, with many other stops along the route converted to accessible platforms.

 There has been controversy in the local newspaper, as even though the platforms are wheelchair accessible, the route is operated with high floor trams with steps.
 The upgrade has been criticised as a waste of money, because passengers using wheelchairs and other mobility-impaired passengers are still limited from accessing trams on the route.